kylemh/shelves/IDEAS.md

 - Allow the Discogs user being inspected to be edited
 - Elastic search of rack items
 - Come up with way to dynamically grab album arts for <ReleaseItem>
+- Use Cypress to test DND logic + anything relying on window/document